Event Co-host and Judge:

 10) If music or additional film material used in your film is not original, then permission from source must be obtained.
 The responsibility for this rests entirely with the filmmaker.
 In submitting your film, you agree to indemnify The Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, and screening.

 Failure to obtain clearance could result in your film being withdrawn from the Festival.
 In this event, UFF will not be liable to refund the fee or return the materials entered.

-12) UFF will contact you (firstname.lastname@example.org) if there are any problems with your film.
+13) UFF or firstname.lastname@example.org will contact you if there are any problems with your film.
 Once downloaded by us, your film will be loaded onto our festival server.

 14) Please do not send DVD’s or copies of your film direct to us unless requested to do so.
 At time of submission, we will only accept your entry if your film is upload to FilmFreeway.